MrinankBhowmick/SecureTea-Project/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: "🌟 Feature request"
+name: "🚀 Feature request"
-description: "Suggest an idea for this project"
+about: Suggest an idea for improving this project
-Title: ''
+title: ''
-Assignees: ''
+assignees: ''

 ---